dougeby/IntuneDocs/intune-azure/set-device-compliance/get-started-with-device-compliance.md

 ##  Azure portal workflow

-Here is an overview of the device compliance workflow on the Azure portal.
+Here is an overview of how you can create a device compliance in the Azure portal.

 ### Overview

-When you first open the device compliance workflow, you will see an Overview section that will provide you a summary view of your compliance profiles that you have created and deployed and their status.
-If you don’t have any profiles configured yet, the overview will just include the various reports but with no data as there is no data yet.
+When you choose the **Set device compliance** workload, the blade opens with an  **Overview** section that displays a summary view of your compliance profiles that you have created and the status of the devices they have been applied to.
+If you don’t have any profiles configured yet, the overview will just include the various reports but with no data.

 ### Manage

-This is the section, where you can create, edit and delete compliance profiles.
+You can create, edit and delete compliance profiles.
 You will also be able to assign profiles to users from here.
-The How to create a compliance profile topic has more details.

 ### Monitor

-The monitor section is a detailed view of what you see in the Overview section.
+This section is a detailed view of what you see in the **Overview**.
 A list of all the reports are displayed in this section and you can interactively drill down through each of these reports.
-The How to monitor device compliance topic has more detailed information.

 ### Setup